nipo/gbs/doc/project_file.rst

 output[].outputs
 ~~~~~~~~~~~~~~~~

-List of desired output files:
+List of desired output files to extract from the build:

 .. code-block:: yaml